 All of the Authority's operations are accounted for as Governmental Activities.
-Total revenues increased for the year ended June 30, 2008 from 2007 by 2% due to increases in operating grants and reimbursements offset by decreases in revenue sharing for recycling as a result of falling tonnage from the prior year.
-Total costs of governmental activities increased for the year ended June 30, 2008 from 2007 as a result of an increase of approximately \$54,000 in education, professional services and municipal hauler registration reimbursements.
+Total revenues increased for the year ended June 30, 2009 from 2008 by 33% due to increases in operating grants and reimbursements, as well as an increase in revenue from recycling.
+Total costs of governmental activities increased for the year ended June 30, 2009 from 2008 as a result of an increase of approximately \$47,000 in education, professional services and municipal hauler registration reimbursements.
 Staffing includes the Director's salary, health insurance, payroll taxes and pension contribution.